 Freebies: Warm potato chips during the tour; small sample bag at end of tour.

-Videos/DVDs Shown: 10-minute video on company history, narrated by Herr family members; short videos throughout tour show unique views of snacks being made.
+Videos/DVDs Shown: 6-minute video on company history, narrated by Herr family members; short videos throughout tour show unique views of snacks being made.

 Reservations Needed: Yes, but can take walk-ins if space permits.

-Plan to Stay: 1.5 hours, including video, tour, gift shop, and café.
+Plan to Stay: 1.5 hours, including video, tour, and gift shop.